leshiota/leshiota/README.md

 ### 🦊 Hi, I'm Leticia Shiota!

-🤖  I'm passionate to technology because it has enourmous potential to solve problems and huge impacto on people life.
+🤖  I'm passionate to technology because it has enourmous potential to solve problems and huge impact on people life.

 :rocket: I'm currently learning Python and SQL.